ThisIsTeddyBear/SPlayer-Next/README.md

 - Extend music sources and playback control with plugins.
 Optional HTTP, WebSocket, and MCP interfaces support external integrations.
 - Offers English and Simplified Chinese interfaces.

 Some features depend on the operating system, a connected server, or a third-party service.
-See the [user guide](https://splayer-next.imsyy.top/en/guide) and [streaming guide](https://splayer-next.imsyy.top/en/streaming) for setup details.
+See the [user guide](docs/en/guide.md) and [streaming guide](docs/en/streaming.md) for setup details.

 ## Get SPlayer-Next

-Download an installer or portable package from [GitHub Releases](https://github.com/SPlayer-Dev/SPlayer-Next/releases).
-Windows, macOS, and Linux packages are available; the [download guide](https://splayer-next.imsyy.top/en/download) explains package choices and release channels.
+Our first major release is on the way.
+When it is published, download the builds from [this repository's Releases page](https://github.com/ThisIsTeddyBear/SPlayer-Next/releases).
+Until then, you can build the app from source using the instructions below.

 ## Development